-The process of registering campus events is going digital!
-If you are an event planner or if you schedule space, approve alcohol expenditures, assign police details, or review events for compliance with MIT policies and procedures, you will be able to complete these steps online from the digital events application on the Atlas site (MIT certificates required).
-The application will open for business July 16, 2014 as part of the new Atlas release and will replace the paper-based system.
+The process of registering campus events has gone digital!
+If you are an event planner or if you schedule space, approve alcohol expenditures, assign police details, or review events for compliance with MIT policies and procedures, you may complete these steps online from the digital events application on the Atlas site (MIT certificates required).
+The application opened in July 2014 as part of the new Atlas release and replaces the paper-based system.

 Watch a video introduction to the digital events registration application

-Whether you are a host or an event planner, you also will find a searchable space inventory that includes many campus venues and links to campus offices that provide event support.
+Whether you are a host or an event planner, you will find within the application a searchable space inventory that includes many campus venues and links to campus offices that provide event support.
 Please keep in mind that not all MIT spaces are accessible within this inventory and that you should schedule all campus venues directly through the designated department that manages the space.

 How do you know whether your event must be registered?